fabienthetis/basic-backend-interview-test/README.md

 You need to create a database with the name  "mcmakler_data"

-You need to import the file present at the racine of the project and with the name mcmakler_data_2017-10-17.sql
+You need to import the file present in the folder /dump_mysql/ with the name mcmakler_data_2017-10-17.sql

 The table neo will have the follwing structure: